yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-explore.md

     (6 rows)
     ```

-1. Clean up the table for this execise.
+1. Clean up the table for this exercise.

     ```sql
     drop table if exists demo;